EnzoSeason/study-notes/data-analytics/6-R/week-2/r-basic-types.md

 - Pipe:

-  A pipe is a tool in R for expressing a sequence of multiple operations.
+  A pipe is a tool in R for expressing a sequence of multiple operations, represented with `%>%`.

 ## Atomic vectors